 - What is the foreseeable harm to the affected individuals?
 Who is the recipient of the information?
 Is there evidence that suggests theft, and was the information the target?
 Evidence of theft could suggest a greater intention to do harm and heighten the need to provide notification to the individual, as well as law enforcement.
 What possible use is there for the personal information?
 For example, could it be used for identity theft, threats to physical safety, financial loss, workplace bullying, loss of employment opportunities, and humiliation or damage to reputation?
 What is the risk of further access, use or disclosure, including via media or online?

 Agencies can use the Privacy Breach Self Assessment Tool to assist in assessing the risk of harm to individuals as a result of a privacy breach.

 The IP Act does not specifically require an agency to notify individuals who have been affected by a privacy breach.
 However, a failure to notify may compound the damage for the individuals affected by the breach and reflect negatively on an agency’s reputation.
 Notification can also demonstrate a commitment to open and transparent governance.

 In general, if a data breach creates a risk of harm to an individual, the affected individuals should be notified.
-Prompt notification to individuals in these cases can help to avoid or lessen the damage by enabling the individual to take steps to protect themselves.
+Prompt notification in these cases can help mitigate the damage by enabling individuals to take steps to protect themselves.